 Now that you’ve made the connection to MailChimp you need to define and choose what fields we send over, and what MailChimp merge tags those fields are synced with.

 Aside from Email, First Name & Last Name (which are required fields in MailChimp), this is a list of additional fields that are now configured to be sent to MailChimp:

 Referrer email, if they were referred by someone else.

 Link back to a signup page.

-Link back to a thank you page.
+Link back to a status page.

 Date a lead was added to your campaign.